IBM/reactive-code-workshop/README.md

 * VS Code 1.21.1
 * Docker 17.12.0-ce

-This VM will update itself on launch, and will start the Lagom Chirper example service in the background (care of this fork: https://github.com/ebullient/lagom-java-chirper-example/blob/master/README.md).
-We will use the Chirper example as a source of events for this lab.
+This VM will update itself on launch, and will start the [Lagom Chirper example service](#about-chirper) in the background.

 ### Using Skytap